 1. Iron Man

-Marvel’s answer to Batman, Iron Man.
+Marvel’s answer to Batman, is Iron Man.
 Yes, I said it.

-Iron Man is the comic book definition of superheroes who use technology.
+Iron Man is the comic book definition of a superhero who uses technology.